 Force majeure is a superior force that acts against the best interest of the company.
 The Entrepreneur’s Guide to Business Law claims that force majeure is “used to designate problems beyond the reasonable control of a party”.
 In the case that there is a contract between two entities, this clause allows both parties to be freed from any obligations when extraordinary circumstances prevent one of the entities from fulfilling their end of the contract.
 These events must be unforeseen and/or unforeseeable.

 For example, you have a restaurant with contracts and/or promises with vendors to purchase a certain amount of goods.
 A riot destroyed the property, forcing you to temporarily shut down the facility, this would free you from any obligations set up in the contract.
-This riot was out of your control and required you to shut down for a period.
+This riot was out of your control.
+As a result, you were required to shut down for a period.
 In addition to events such as a riot, crime, event, war, strike, etc., there are acts of God that tie into the force majeure.

 So, what’s the difference between force majeure and acts of God?